saiftoptal/rankmath/explanation.md

 This solution is a robust, production-ready implementation of the Cool Kids Network.
 It fulfills all the specified user stories while adhering to modern development practices.
 The design is modular, self-contained, and easy to monitor, ensuring that it can be maintained and scaled over time.

-My approach—combining object-oriented design with careful hook management and custom templating—ensures a plug & play experience that meets the admin’s desired outcomes without requiring additional theme modifications.
+My approach — combining object-oriented design with careful hook management and custom templating—ensures a plug & play experience that meets the admin’s desired outcomes without requiring additional theme modifications.
 I am confident that this solution demonstrates not only technical proficiency but also the ability to design maintainable, resilient systems that align with your engineering best practices.

 Thank you for considering my solution.
 I look forward to the opportunity to contribute my skills to your team.